 - j.
 If another Federal agency is involved in the project through technical assistance, funding/grants, or other means: identify the agency; briefly describe the involvement of the agency; and provide a point of contact (name, phone number and email address). - k.
-Federal permittees would follow their own procedures for complying with the requirements of the Endangered Species Act (ESA).
+Federal permittees should follow their own procedures for complying with the requirements of the Endangered Species Act (ESA).
 Federal permittee must provide appropriate documentation to demonstrate compliance with those requirements.

-For non-Federal permittees: if any ESA-listed species (or species proposed for listing) or designated critical habitat might be affected or is in the vicinity or the activity, or if the activity is located in designated critical habitat, the application must include the name(s) of those endangered or threatened species that might be affected by the proposed activity or utilize the designated critical habitat that might be affected by the proposed activity.
+For non-Federal permittees: if any ESA-listed species or designated critical habitat might be affected or is in the vicinity or the activity, or if the activity is located in designated critical habitat, the application must include the name(s) of those endangered or threatened species that might be affected by the proposed activity or utilize the designated critical habitat that might be affected by the proposed activity.

-I. Federal permittees would follow their own procedures for complying with the requirements of Section 106 of the National Historic Preservation Act.
-Federal permittees must provide appropriate documentation to demonstrate compliance with those requirements.
+I. Federal permittees should follow their own procedures for complying with the requirements of Section 106 of the National Historic Preservation Act.
+Federal permittees must provide appropriate documentation to demonstrate compliance with those requirements, including consultation with potentially affected federally recognized tribes.